ArwaAshawy/Arwa-Web-Shop/README.md

 Arwa-Webshop has been created to help people do their shopping in an easy and interactive way.
 Due to time and manpower constraints, the application serves only a functional front-end.
 The images are taken from Mango.com.
 I do not intend to profit from this project and it has been created for educational purposes only.

 Arwa-webshop is an e-commerce web application built using React (https://reactjs.org/)).
-For styling styled-components was used (https://styled-components.com/).
+For styling styled-components was used (https://styled-components.com/) and frameworks for css, all the styling were built from scratch, in order pratice the css.

 ## Structure